 The Admission Authority will not accept more than one address as the child's home address.
 Where a child regularly lives at more than one address the Admission Authority will have to reach a conclusion about which should be counted as the main address when allocating places, taking relevant evidence into account.
 Normally this will be the address where the child is registered with a medical GP.
 Where parents or carers are living separately and do not agree on the child's home address, they are urged to reach an agreement.
 If this does not happen, evidence may be required by providing court documents or other legally binding documentation such as a sworn affidavit confirming where the child resides for the majority of the school week.
 Where satisfactory evidence cannot be provided, the Admission Authority will determine the address to be used for allocating a school place.

-For the avoidance of doubt the applicant's address is not taken into consideration under categories [1 - 4] above.
-The applicant's address is considered under categories [5 - 6] as set out below;
+For the avoidance of doubt the applicant's address is not taken into consideration under oversubscription criteria categories [1 - 5].
+The address is considered under category [6 - 7] as set out below;